 Club sporting activity covers junior, senior and women’s football, tennis, cricket, table tennis, indoor bowls and bingo and new activities in mini rugby, mini cricket, karate and netball.
 The Centre is also becoming a Centre of Excellence for fitness and wellbeing with four instructors running classes in pilates, circuit training, body conditioning and yoga .

-Importantly the Centre is equally well used by the village for community/ social activities – weddings, christenings and wakes, children’s clubs (Rainbows), by disabled groups, parties for all ages, quiz nights, choir and musical events, themed evenings, wine tasters, Bridge events, exhibitions and art classes.
+Importantly the Centre is equally well used by the village for community/social activities – weddings, christenings and wakes, children’s clubs (Rainbows), by disabled groups, parties for all ages, quiz nights, choir and musical events, themed evenings, wine tastings, Bridge events, exhibitions and art classes.

-The JC Community Café has just been launched two mornings a week and has been enthusiastically welcomed by all, especially young parents and older people keen to find a place in the village to socialise during the week.
+In addition, the JC Community Cafe has been launched two mornings a week and has been enthusiastically welcomed by all, especially young parents and older people keen to find a place in the village to socialise during the week.
 This has now extended to some afternoon sessions to satisfy demand.

 The Trust is run by a Board of Trustees and Management Committee, overseeing 60 volunteers and one part time paid member of staff – ALL from the village.

-Success and growth, however, create their own growing pains and we are now struggling for space to accommodate the above activities and have even had to restrict current users and turn down new activities
+Success and growth, however, create their own growing pains and we have been struggling for space to accommodate the above activities and have even had to restrict current users and turn down new activities

-The Trustees therefore wish to develop the remaining available 120 m2 of space in the roof area of the building above the existing bar lounge which would then permit the “flexing” of activities between the 160m2 main hall and the new upstairs area.
+The Trustees therefore wished to develop the remaining available 120 m2 of space in the roof area of the building above the existing bar lounge allowing the “flexing” of activities between the 160m2 main hall and the new upstairs area.
 This will include health and fitness studio space and partitioned space for a range of community uses – bingo, meetings, break out facilities and space for social and community gatherings with attractive views on to the sports fields and tennis courts from new balconies.